-"The essence of all biological systems is that they are encoded as molecular descriptions in their genes and since genes are molecules and exert their functions through other molecules, the molecular explanation must constitute the core of understanding biological systems.”
-[S. Brenner, Phil.
-Tans.
-Soc.
-B (2010) Vol. 365, 207-212]
+"The essence of all biological systems is that they are encoded as molecular descriptions in their genes and since genes are molecules and exert their functions through other molecules, the molecular explanation must constitute the core of understanding biological systems."
+S. Brenner (2002 Nobel Laureate in Physiology or Medicine)

-Today virtually all of biological science is based on the structure, function and location of the molecules within the cell or the organism.
-Complex technologies are required to measure, visualize and localize these molecules.
+Today virtually all of biological science is based on the structure, function and location of the molecules within the cell, the organ system, or the whole organism.
+Complex technologies based on nuclear physics and molecular spectroscopy are required to measure, visualize, and localize these molecules.
 This is chemistry and physics.
 The human genome project was just a very large covalent structure determination.
 Studies of brain function utilize imaging based on nuclear physics.
-Even the detection of contaminated food products, for example, DNA fingerprinting of E. coli in hamburger, uses nucleic acid physical chemistry.
-Invention of new drugs depends on knowing the structure of key enzymes and receptors as well as understanding their functions.
-Solving biomolecular structures and exploring function is physics and chemistry.
-Unfortunately most physicians and molecular biologists depend upon experts in these individual technologies.
+Even the detection of DNA fingerprinting of criminals or E. coli in hamburger, uses nucleic acid physical chemistry.
+Invention of new drugs depends on knowing the key enzymes and receptors as well as understanding their functions.
+Solving biological structures and exploring function is physics and chemistry.
+Biological structures encompass both macromolecular and neural networks.
+“Biology has turned into chemistry…Chemistry has turned into biology.” …By training, all three laureates are physicists… Kenneth Chang wrote in the report on Chemistry Nobel Prize for 2014, October 9, Section A of the New York Times and quoting Sven Lidin, the chairman of the Nobel Committee for Chemistry and a professor of inorganic chemistry at Lund University.
+The same can be said for the three Chemistry laureates for 2017.

+Unfortunately, most physicians and molecular biologists depend upon experts in these individual technologies.
 The scientific leaders in the next generation will be those who understand the fundamental principles of the basic technologies as well as the integration of the biological phenomena.
-For this group of future leaders, a solid foundation in chemistry, mathematics and physics is an essential core.These issues are addressed in a similar context by Bruce Alberts, current editor of Science and past president of the National Academy of Sciences (1998-2005) in the February 6, 1998 issue of Cell, the leading journal for reporting new discoveries in molecular and cell biology.
+For this group of future leaders, a solid foundation in chemistry, mathematics and physics is an essential core.These issues are addressed in a similar context by Bruce Alberts, editor of Science (2008-2013) and past president of the National Academy of Sciences (1998-2005), in the February 6, 1998 issue of Cell, the leading journal for reporting new discoveries in molecular and cell biology.
 He notes:

 "...the next generation of molecular biologists [will need] a deep understanding of thermodynamic and kinetic factors,...an ability to use new developments in chemistry and physics...We need a major rethinking of what preparation in mathematics,...physics, and...chemistry is most appropriate for either research biologists or the medical doctors who will be working ten or twenty years from now."